FOREX-Euro jumps, yen dives as French worries abate

 By Patrick Graham

-LONDON, April 24 (Reuters) - The euro surged and the yen sank on Monday after the first round of France's presidential election turned out bang in line with opinion polls, easing currency market concerns about another systemic political shock from next month's second round.
+LONDON, April 24 (Reuters) - The euro surged and the yen sank on Monday after the first round of France's presidential election turned out bang in line with opinion polls, settling currency market worries of another systemic political shock from next month's second round.

-Measures of expected volatility of the euro -- driven to their highest in a year by nerves ahead of the vote -- returned to relatively normal levels around 8.5 percent, pointing to a fall in concern over the prospects of a victory for anti-EU, anti-euro nationalist Marine Le Pen next month.
+Measures of expected volatility of the euro - driven to their highest in a year by nerves ahead of the vote - collapsed back to relatively normal levels around 8.5 percent, pointing to a fall in concern over anti-EU, anti-euro nationalist Marine Le Pen's chances next month.

-The same polls show Macron defeating Le Pen by as much as 30 percentage points in two weeks' time, suggesting players can buy back into the currency.
+The same polls show Macron defeating Le Pen by around 30 percentage points in two weeks time and that will allow players who have hedged - or dumped - their holdings of euro zone assets to buy back in.

-But a trimming of the euro's gains to a little more than 1 percent in Asian and European trade hinted at some caution.
+But with the single currency easing back to just a 1 percent gain in Asian and early European deals, there was uncertainty about whether it would rise further with the arrival of U.S. fund investors later in the day.

-"If you are a Japanese former holder of French sovereign debt, you probably can't just buy it all back straight away.
-It may be that people will wait until the second round," said Richard Benson, co-head of portfolio investment at currency fund Millennium Global in London.
+"If you are a Japanese former holder of French sovereign debt, you probably can't just buy it all back straight away, it may be people will wait until the second round," said Richard Benson, co-head of portfolio investment with currency fund Millennium Global in London.

-"I'd like to think the euro might go up another 1 percent or so. $1.10 looks very important for the euro ...
-The question is, are there hedges that have to get covered?
-Then the euro might still rise a bit more."
+"I'd like to think the euro might go up another 1 percent or so. $1.10 looks very important for euro.
+112 (yen) for dollar yen.
+The question is are there hedges that have to get covered then the euro might still rise a bit more."

-"Overall, the probability of a Le Pen presidency has decreased, but is not yet null," Deutsche Bank economists said in a note to clients.
+"Overall, the probability of a Le Pen presidency has decreased but is not yet null," Deutsche Bank economists said in a special note to clients.

 "The risks of a possible new scandal, strong debate performance by the National Front leader or complacency from the electorate should still be monitored."